archiverjs/node-archiver/website/docs/archiver_api.md

 ##### Parameters

 - `format` - String - The archive format to use.
-- `options` - CoreOptions | TransformOptions
+- `options` - Object

 #### Options